-There is one thing for hair weave and extension consumers that, how to make my old hair weave look like?
+There is one thing for hair weave and extension consumers, how to make my old hair weave look like?
 For tangled and matted wigs or weaves, this is an important thing.
 Well, guess what?
 There's hope!
-Here's a way to bring your weave back to life and prep it for your next install, extending the lifetime of your Indian remy hair weave or other remy human hair extensions while saving you some coins.
+Here's a way to bring your weave back to life and prep it for your next install, extending the lifetime of your Indian Remy hair weave or other Remy human hair extensions while saving you some coins.

 First, you need to detangle your Indian natural wave hair bundles or straight weave Just like your natural hair, you don't want to throw water on it and start combing and ripping it to shreds.
 Depending on how bad the situation is, you can also put some conditioner on the hair to provide some slip.
 You can use extra virgin olive oil diluted with water.
 Start from the bottom up when detangling so you don't rip out any strands from the weft.

 After detangling, soak the hair for about 20 minutes in apple cider vinegar diluted with water.
 This will work as a cleaning agent to get rid of the buildup on the hair and clean the wefts.
 If you are attempting to revive while your straight Indian hair bundles are installed, you can put the ACV mixture in a spray bottle and spray it onto the hair and leave it.
 Yes, I know it smells but that goes away once you're all rinsed out.